BROOKLYN SAVVY

 Cast: Toni Williams, Lynn Nottage

 For decades, slavery created challenges for Black Americans trying to trace their roots.
 DNA ancestry tests revealed new answers.
-Race in the new era of human genetics research is proving that we're all unique but we're not that different.
-In this episode, we'll help you construct your family tree, and the secrets it reveals about our blurred lineage.
+Race in the new era of human genetics research is proving that we're all unique, but we're not that different.
+In this episode, we'll deconstruct your thinking about DNA, and prove that color is only skin deep as our family trees may reveal many secrets about our blurred lineage.

-Cast: Teresa Vega, Thomasina Yuille, Robyn Walker-Murphy, Doris Simmons, and Toni Williams
+Cast: Teresa Vega, Thomasina Yuille, Robyne Walker-Murphy, Doris Simmons, Toni Williams

 #103 Affirmative Action

-Cast: Toni Williams, Jennifer Jones Austin, Lurie Daniel Favor, Kristina Newman Scott, Tokunbo Anifalaje
+Cast: Toni Williams, Jennifer Jones Austin, Lurie Daniel Favors, Kristina Newman Scott, Tokunbo Anifalaje

 #104 Lurie Daniel Favors

-Brooklyn Savvy launches a new sub-series called It's Just Us featuring new co-host Lurie Daniel Favors.
-We unpack Lurie's journey as an author, racial justice attorney, and social justice activist.
+Brooklyn Savvy launches its new s sub-series called It's Just Us featuring new co-host Lurie Daniel Favors.
+We unpack Lurie's journey as an author, racial justice attorney and social justice activist.

 #105 Black Women in Entrepreneurship